Low Wood, Lake District Wedding Photography venue

 A similar wedding venue vibe on a smaller scale can be found at Hause Hill Farm high up on the flanks of Hallin Fell.
 This Fell, is arguably the best bang for effort viewpoint in the The Lakes, and takes less than 20 mins to climb.
 This venue is perfect for the small intimate wedding and the fells surrounding Martindale are quiet and the views across Ullswater are to die for.

-These next two new to the market wedding venues are worth your consideration if you haven’t yet chosen your venue, and can easily be reached by the M6.
+These next few wedding venues are worth your consideration if you haven’t yet chosen your place to get married, and can easily be reached by the M6.

 Lilymere Estate is a spectacular, set on 1,500 acres of private lakeside property, woodlands, and rolling moorland.
 Couples can take advantage of the many beautiful spots for photography in the area, including Lake District National Park and the Yorkshire Dales National Park.